Judge reduces Menendez brothers' murder sentences, putting them a step closer to freedom

 LOS ANGELES (AP) — Erik and Lyle Menendez will have a new shot at freedom after 35 years behind bars for murdering their parents, a judge ruled Tuesday.

 Los Angeles County Superior Court Judge Michael Jesic reduced the brothers’ sentences from life without parole to 50 years to life.
-They’re now eligible for parole under California’s youthful offender law because they committed the crime under the age of 26.
+That means they’re now eligible for parole under California’s youthful offender law because they committed the crime under the age of 26.
 The state parole board must still decide whether to release them from prison.

+While the sentence reduction is a major win for the brothers, defense attorney Mark Geragos said he had been seeking to have their charges reduced to manslaughter, which would have allowed them be immediately released.
+The judge did not go that far.

+The brothers appeared via livestream video and spoke for the first time in court before the ruling.

 “I’m not saying they should be released, it’s not for me to decide,” Jesic said.
 “I do believe they’ve done enough in the past 35 years, that they should get that chance.”

-Note: This story has been updated to correct the ruling was issued Tuesday, not Friday, fixes the spelling of Baralt’s first name and corrects that the defense attorney, not the judge, wanted the charges reduced to manslaughter.